 5. Marketing Funnel Dashboard

-Marketing Funnel dashboard is a useful tool for marketing professionals who want to keep track of their efforts.
+The marketing Funnel dashboard is useful for marketing professionals who want to keep track of their efforts.

 It can provide insight into the success of campaigns by indicating how many people register and purchase the services they promote.